Medically reviewed by Drugs.com. Last updated on Aug 17, 2021.

 A class of drugs called cholinesterase inhibitors helps to restore communication between brain cells.
 These drugs may slow intellectual decline in some people with mild to moderate AD.
 They work by increasing the brain's levels of acetylcholine.

-Another medication has been shown to stabilize memory in people with moderate to severe AD.
-It is the first in a new class of medications called NMDA receptor antagonists.
+Memantine works differently.
+It has been shown to stabilize memory in some people with moderate to severe AD.

 Medications may be given to relieve depression and calm agitated behavior.

 Here are some easy to implement aspects of care that help ease symptoms:

 - Familiar surroundings, people and routines, because too much change can cause confusion and agitation

 - Bright, active environments to help focus the person's attention and keep him or her oriented to the environment